jingmeng-bioinformatics/DeepSSV/README.md

         --Candidate_somatic_sites /path/to/candidate_sites

-Please help us improve Deepssv by reporting bugs or any idea on how to make things better.
+Please help us improve Deepssv by reporting bugs or ideas on how to make things better.
 You can submit an issue or send me an email.

 Jing Meng